"Decarbonisation of heat is difficult"

 The simple truth is that if you burn carbon fuels for heating you will release CO2.
 There is a well proven alternative of using heat transfer which is widely used in many other countries.
 Heat pumps employ heat transfer and do not use combustion.
 For this reason they issue no CO2 at all.

-They use a small amount of electricity to transfer a large amount of heat from ambient air, or the ground, into buildings.
+Heat pumps use a small amount of electricity to transfer a large amount of heat from ambient air, or the ground, into buildings.
 If they use green electricity then no CO2 will be released at all.

 If they use grid electricity then it is likely that part of the electricity they use will be generated in a power station which emits CO2.
 However, the "grid carbon factor" of electricity has reduced by half since 2014 and is due to reduce by half again as the grid transitions from burning coal to using wind power.